theupdateframework/python-tuf/tuf/interposition/README.md

 #### Matching and transforming URL paths with regular expressions

-Given a network location, you might want `tuf.interposition` to intercept only paths that match certain patterns.
+Given a network location, you might want `tuf.interposition` to intercept only URL paths that match certain patterns.
 A related problem is that you might wish to transform a source path into another target path, perhaps because TUF might not recognize it readily (e.g. it is an implicit reference to file) or because you want to hide server-side changes from the client for its convenience.
 You can solve both of these problems by matching and transforming URL paths with regular expressions.

 ```javascript